-Born and raised in Atlanta, and a proud graduate of Henry W. Grady High School, Megan spent the past 15 years living, working and making theater in New York City, most notably as the Associate Artistic Director of The 52nd Street Project.
+Born and raised in Atlanta, and a proud graduate of Henry W. Grady High School, Megan spent 15 years living, working and making theater in New York City, most notably as the Associate Artistic Director of The 52nd Street Project.
 Following the Project, she became the Middle School drama teacher at Avenues: The World School in Manhattan, where she produced and directed bilingual theatrical productions, and guided the entire 6th grade class through writing and staging an original musical adaptation of "The Phantom Tollbooth."
-In 2016, Megan Cramer joined The Galloway School in Atlanta, GA, as an Upper Learning theater teacher, where she teaches acting, improvisation, and playwriting as well as directing full-scale productions.
+In 2016, Megan Cramer joined The Galloway School in Atlanta, GA, where she is currently the Arts Integration Specialist at The Galloway School, following six years serving as their Upper Learning Theatre Teacher.

 In 2008, she founded an annual playwriting program at Grady High – the Grady Playmakers Workshop-- an intensive curriculum for high school students that culminates in a staged reading of their work, featuring professional Atlanta actors.
 She has grown this program to include a playwriting camp at the Alliance Theatre Company--the major regional theater company of Atlanta, and a weekend intensive at Wake Forest University in North Carolina.
 In addition, she regularly provides guidance and support to beginning non-profit theatre organizations; created a Family Residency program with SPACE on Ryder Farm in Brewster, NY; toured teen Shakespeare productions to Marfa, TX, and Banff, Canada; and traveled to Madagascar with Zara Aina to make an original play with Malagasy children.
 She has led numerous creative workshops for youth and teachers with Broadway Classrooms, Bewilder Arts, and the Alliance Theatre Company.